“Dialogue is active, it’s not just casual chatter.”

 “Oh, why didn't you say that?
 Just keep it short and do it in the third person.”

-Liberty writes scripts for theatre, film, animation, television, and for audio and digital platforms.
-She also writes content for blogs and websites.
-Find out about her projects by pulling up her CV, or send an email for examples of her script writing.
+Liberty writes scripts for theatre, television, short film, animation and for audio and digital platforms.
+You can find out about her recent work by pulling up her CV, or send her an email to talk about future projects.